henryngcw/claude-usage-menubar/README.md

 The access token is read from the macOS keychain (`Claude Code-credentials`).

+### Installtion

+1. Run `brew install --cask swiftbar`
+2. Download `claude-usage.5m.sh` file and put in a folder where swiftbar will read it.
+3. Done

 ### States

 The menu bar always shows the robot, a percentage, and a reset time.
 When